mohcinemadkour/opendatasets/README.md

 3. Open up the project in VS code and make your changes.
 Make sure to install the Python Extension for VS Code and select the `opendatasets` conda environment.

-This package is developed and maintained by the [Jovian](https://www.jovian.ai) team.